 If one of your devices used for sharing data via Sync has been stolen, the thief's chances to gain access to the contents of the shared folders depend on your operating system security.
 If the drive on the stolen device was encrypted, there’s nothing to worry about: no one will access your data unless they have a decryption key.
 If the drive wasn’t encrypted, the thief can potentially run Sync on the stolen device and, consequently, view, modify or remove data on other linked devices.
 If that is the case, the following steps should be considered:

 - Back up the data in the folders added to Sync.

-- Uninstall Sync.
+- Reinstall Sync.
 While uninstalling on Windows select ‘Remove settings’.

 - Re-generate your identity and link your devices anew.
 For the guide on how to create an identity and link devices, click here